The GDN-CC Dataset: Automatic Corpus Clarification for AI-enhanced Democratic Citizen Consultations: Acknowledgments

-\paragraph{AS detection} For AS detection, we computed the inter-annotator agreement independently of the extracted argumentative units.
-We considered the task as a token tagging problem.
-For each token, annotators classified it as \textit{statement}, \textit{premise}, \textit{solution}, or did not classify it (\textit{none} class).
-We computed the agreement ratio between two opinions as the proportion of tokens that were classified similarly by the two annotators.
-We found a mean agreement ratio of 0.65 (median: 0.67).
-However, the agreement varies significantly by category, reflecting the nature of citizen speech: we found the strongest agreement for \textit{solutions}, reaching 79\%.
+\paragraph{AS detection} For AS detection, we compute the inter-annotator agreement independently of the extracted argumentative units.
+We considered the task as a token tagging problem: for each token, annotators classified it as \textit{statement}, \textit{premise}, \textit{solution}, or did not classify it (considered a \textit{none} class).
+We compute the \emph{Cohen's kappa} of the classification task and obtain $\kappa = 0.54$, corresponding to a moderate agreement according to \citet{landis-etal-1977-measurement}.
+We also compute the F1 score for the three classes, and find thar the agreement varies significantly between classes, reflecting the nature of citizen speech.
+We found the strongest agreement for \textit{solutions}, reaching $F1=0.80$.
 This category is the most critical for downstream policy analysis, and its high reliability demonstrates that annotators can consistently identify actionable citizen proposals.
-Agreement rates for \textit{premises} and \textit{statements} were lower (58.7\% and 50.3\% respectively).
-This discrepancy stems from a structural confusion between the two classes: in non-expert discourse, a sentiment (\textit{statement}) frequently acts as a justification (\textit{premise}) for a solution.
+However, scores for \textit{premises} and \textit{statements} were lower (0.61 and 0.52 respectively).
+This discrepancy stems from a structural confusion between the two classes: in non-expert discourse, a sentiment or observation (\textit{statement}) frequently acts as a justification (\textit{premise}) for a solution.
 Such confusions were similar to those observed in previous argument mining studies \cite{ding-etal-2023-score}.
-By merging statements and premises into a single class, we obtained a 74.3\% agreement between annotators for the joint class.
+By merging statements and premises into a single class, we obtain a 0.78 score for the joint class.
 Although we kept the three-class granularity in the rest of this study, future work could consider merging them into a single class.
 Examples of confusions between statements and premises, and the confusion matrix for the three classes is in Appendix \ref{subapp:interannot}.